Baking Hermann

 Kao Fu, also known as Chinese braised wheat gluten, is a traditional Shanghainese dish that combines chewy wheat gluten with a flavorful mix of mushrooms, peanuts and wood ear fungus, all simmered in a savory, aromatic sauce.
 This classic dish is a staple in Chinese cuisine, celebrated for its unique texture and rich, umami flavors.
 Perfect as a main dish or a side, Kao Fu is often enjoyed during family gatherings and festive occasions.

-Kao Fu is a form of wheat gluten that is made by washing glutenous dough, thereby removing the starches and leaving behind a spongy glutenous structure with a similar texture to meat.
-It was originally invented by Buddhist monks, who, following a vegetarian diet, were looking for ways to include meat-like textures to their dishes.
+The history of Kao Fu dates back centuries and is deeply rooted in Chinese culinary traditions.
+It was originally invented by Buddhist monks, who, following a vegetarian diet, were looking for ways to offer meat-like textures to visitors of their monasteries.
 So in many ways it can be seen as the original version of fake meat.
+The braising technique and the inclusion of ingredients like mushrooms and soy sauce reflect the broader influence of regional flavors, particularly in Shanghai.

 Today, many different forms of wheat gluten exist, hailed for their texture as well as their high protein content.
 On a commercial level, they have saturated the market under the name ‘seitan’, which was coined in 1961 by the Japanese macrobiotic diet advocate George Ohsawa.